Business

 McDonald’s

-Unlike many other fast food businesses, McDonald’s owns the majority of the buildings and land on which its restaurants are located.
+Unlike many other fast food businesses, McDonald’s owns most of the buildings and land on which its restaurants are located.
 Over twenty-five thousand structures and the land they sit on are owned by McDonald’s.
 Because of this calculated decision, the firm is now among the biggest real estate corporations in the world.

 Conclusion